socialappslab/denguetorpedo/README.md

 the calculations required to display these charts are intensive, and so are delegated to run daily, in the background, and the results stores in an Redis in-memory store.

-Make sure that the following Sidekiq workers are running (look at the Sidekiq dashboard to see if they are scheduled, e.g., https://www.denguechat.org/7XpBp7Bgd2cd/scheduled):
+Make sure that the following Sidekiq workers are running (look at the Sidekiq dashboard to see if they are scheduled, e.g., https://www.denguechat.org/7XpBp7Bgd2cd/scheduled or http://localhost:5000/7XpBp7Bgd2cd/scheduled):

 ```
 app/workers/green_location_rankings_worker.rb